 Can quinoa be prepared in advance?

-Yes, quinoa can be pre-cooked and stored in the refrigerator for up to five days.
-This makes it an ideal ingredient for meal prep.
+Yep, quinoa can be made ahead and stored in the fridge for up to five days.
+Perfect for meal prep.

 Is quinoa high in carbs?